haileyrthomas01/pythonportfolio/web-projects/album-finder/README.md

 ## Overview
 Album Finder is a web application that allows users to search for albums and artists using the **Spotify API**.
 It provides real-time results and displays album details dynamically.

+## Repository
+I also have another [repository](https://github.com/haileyrthomas01/album-finder-spotify) that I created for this project to view more of the files that I accessed.

 ## Sample Photo
 ![Photo](https://github.com/haileyrthomas01/pythonportfolio/blob/main/web-projects/album-finder/albumfinder.png)